mcpcpc/mpscpi/README.md

 # mpscpi

-Instrumentation framework for network-based
+An instrumentation framework for network-based
 SCPI communication in MicroPython applications.

 ## Background

-This is accomplished by providing a layer of abstraction using a TCP socket, asynchronous callback handler and SCPI command parser to allow to ease instrumentation
+When it comes to instrumentation hardware and software, developers are often left to provide a means of protocol interfacing.
+This library aims to ease the burden of development by providing a layer of abstraction between TCP socket, asynchronous callback handler and SCPI command parser to interpret string-based protocol commands.

 ## Installation